wirthdrewneu/RobotRangerSetUp/README.md

 ![instructional](images/upload.png)

 10. Test.
 The process is complete.
-Now test coding on your Mbot Ranger.
+Now test programming your Mbot Ranger.
     a.
 Add the code below into a copied and saved version of the Firmware_for_Auriga program in the begining of the existing void loop() function.

        ```